 Planning for inclement weather does add to the what-to-wear checklist, but well-prepared anglers shouldn't have to be miserable.
 In fact, those who can dress correctly often reap great fishing rewards when others are scared off.

 When considering your attire for inclement weather, always ask yourself, "Do I plan to start fishing in the rain or end fishing when it starts to rain?"
-By this, I mean, do you need moisture repellent and waterproof, or water-resistant.
-Ensure your gear is more than just resistant if you plan to spend the whole day in the rain or snow.
+By this, I mean, do you need moisture repellent and waterproof, or water-resistant?
+Ensure your gear is more than just resistant if you plan to spend the entire day in the rain or snow.
 Hooded rainwear over reinforcing layers can improve your comfort on a wet and cold day.
-As a bonus, waders work well as water repellent bottoms.
+As a bonus, waders work well as water-repellent bottoms.

 Consider the Forecast for Rainwear